 7. Maintain air quality.

-Remove particles from the air to avoid odours and stains by using an air scrubber (56726).
+Remove particles from the air to avoid odours and stains by using an floor scrubber polisher (58611).

 Drying set up